phenoscape/pheno-jsonld/README.md

 In JSON-LD, the nesting does not matter, given that docs can be framed in a wide variety of ways.

+## Centrality of expressing character data in the context of matrices of homologous characters
+A more generic framework for discussing phenotypic traits would be focused on the mapping of a
+    organismal entity to a trait.
+For example, in (TaxonWorks)[http://taxonworks.org/] a user may want to discuss how an image
+    relates to particular scorings of characteristics of an organism.
+These could be forced into an `UNALIGNED` block in NEXUS, but is not an `unaligned` characters type
+    in NeXML.

+# Links
 This repo is product of the  Computable evolutionary phenotype knowledge workshop (see https://github.com/phenoscape/KB-DataFest-2017).